AugurProject/augur/README.md

 Augur is a decentralized prediction market platform built on Ethereum.
 This is the reference client.
-It runs locally in your browser and communicates directly with the ethereum network, without going through intermediete servers.
+It runs locally in your browser and communicates directly with the ethereum network, without going through intermediate servers.

 There are several ways to run it: